 Thomas’ bedroom also has the best view in the house, in my opinion!
 I love the pretty blue of the pool.

-This built in bookshelf was exactly what this bedroom needed!
+This built-in bookshelf was exactly what this bedroom needed!

 Thomas has so many books and LEGOs, I knew a shelving system would help with organization in his bedroom.
 I used two IKEA bookshelves for the core of this piece and trimmed it out against the wall for a built-in look.
-It’s amazing what a little trim can do to make an inexpensive piece of furniture look high end.
+It’s amazing what a little trim can do to make an inexpensive piece of furniture look high-end.

-It felt SO good to get all of my boys books organized on a few shelves.
-I tried to organize somewhat by type of books but I know it won’t stay that way for long!
+It felt SO good to get all of my boys’ books organized on a few shelves.
+I tried to organize it somewhat by type of book but I know it won’t stay that way for long!
 I searched lots of different stores for the perfect basket but they all were too wide and hung out over the edge of the shelf.
 Again, I decided to go shopping in my house and found a few baskets that fit perfectly.
 The bins hold most of his LEGOs and I left a few shelves open for LEGO displays.

 Because Thomas loves dinosaurs, I added this fun dino planter that I found on Etsy a few years back.

 And here it is after the challenge!
 It is so much better!
 We bought the dresser from IKEA and I have had the mirror for about 10 years now.
 It was a little roughed up but I used a black sharpie and it looks like new!
-It feels so nice to finally have space for all of my sons clothes.
+It feels so nice to finally have space for all of my sons’ clothes.

 This lamp was so fun to fix up!
-I plastered the base and replaced the shade for a fresh new look.
+I plastered the lamp base and replaced the shade for a fresh new look.

 I may be biased, but I kind of think my son is the coolest kid ever.
-It was so fun adding his personality into the space with his LEGO creations designated areas for his hobbies.
+It was so fun adding his personality into the space with his LEGO creations and designated areas for his hobbies.

 Thomas recently began collecting rocks and I love that he has so many options for where to display this fun collection.

 I am a sucker when it comes to decorating for nostalgia, especially in a bedroom!
 This Ted Wiliams artwork hung in his daddy’s bedroom when he was growing up and I love that Thomas gets to showcase the same artwork in his bedroom.
-Thomas loves the dog butt hook too that reminds him of his lab, Lizzy.
+Thomas loves the dog butt hook too which reminds him of his lab, Lizzy.